 Deciding on a Ranthambore hotel can be difficult.
 There are all kinds of properties in the area, ranging from resorts with luxury tents, to wilderness retreats and farm stays.
 To get an idea of what's on offer, check out these 5 Recommended Ranthambore Hotels.

-This national park is very popular due to its proximity to Delhi and the fact that tigers are relatively easy to spot here.
+This national park is very popular (and crowded) due to its proximity to Delhi and the fact that tigers are relatively easy to spot here.
 Traffic into the park is highly regulated.
-Private vehicles are not allowed to enter, and the number of jeeps is restricted to 20 at one time, split along 5 different zones.
-Availability of seats tends to vary quite a bit, therefore seats are best booked as far in advance as possible.
+Private vehicles are not allowed to enter, and the number of jeeps is restricted to 20 at one time.
 Some zones, particularly two and three, are better than others for seeing tigers.
 Zone one is highly avoidable.
 However it’s not possible to choose your route.
-Selection is carried out by a lottery conducted by forest officials.
+Selection is carried out by forest officials.
 This has given rise to claims of bribery

 to get a preferred route.